karabasss/sftp_docker/README.md

 Script supports only yum and apt systems.
-You must have sudo rights
+You must have sudo rights.
+SFTP port = 2222
+username = impraise
+password = impraise
+upload dir = /opt/upload

 Logic is as follows: